konflux-ci/build-definitions/README.md

 tasks_names=()
 tasks_selector="(.spec.tasks[], .spec.pipelineSpec.tasks[])"

-# A migration script should find out tasks from a Pipeline by the referenced real task name
+# A migration script should find out tasks from a Pipeline/PipelineRun by the referenced real task name
 for task_refname in "task-a" "task-a-oci-ta"; do
     task_selector="${tasks_selector} | select(.taskRef.params[] | (.name == \"name\" and .value == \"${task_refname}\"))"
     if yq -e "$task_selector" "$pipeline_file" >/dev/null; then